Lolikarbuzik/jbtradingvalues/README.md

 easy way to access multiple value lists should update every 2h

-i will probably add jbvalues support soon ( i know they have an api )
+i will maybe probably add jbvalues support soon ( i know they have an api )

 ## Data types